pcoronau/insight/README.md

 # insight
 Contains insight project

-This notebook contains the code for my insight project where I built the tool UValue.
+This notebook contains the code for my Insight project where I built the tool UValue, developed during the first 3 weeks of the fellowship.

 __Problem statement:__